 - Submit a graded writing sample from graduate work demonstrating knowledge of research and scholarly writing.
 The Graduate Record Examinations General Test (GRE) may also be requested by the Seminary Admissions Office in addition to, or in place of, the writing sample.

-- Demonstrate advanced competency in Hebrew or Greek, if applying for the Old Testament or New Testament specialization respectively.
+- Demonstrate advanced competency in Hebrew or Greek, when applying for the Old Testament or New Testament specialization respectively.

 - Possess well-developed critical thinking and communication skills, both of which are essential to theological research and writing.